Ranu Mukherjee (art patron)

-Lady Ranu Mukherjee (born Priti Adhikary) (1907–2002) was an Indian patron of the arts.
+Ranu Mukherjee (born Priti Adhikary; 1907–2000) was an Indian patron of the arts.
 She was associated with Rabindranath Tagore during the later years of his life and established the Academy of Fine Arts, Kolkata.

 Lady Ranu Mukherjee.
 Portrait by Atul Bose.

 Early life

 Lady Ranu at the annual exhibition of the Academy with Dr. Karan Singh, Debiprasad Chowdhury, Atul Bose, and O.C.
 Ganguly.

 Born as Priti Adhikary, Ranu Mukherjee's ancestral home was in Tungi village in the Nadia of British Bengal.
 She was born on 18 October 1907, in Varanasi, Uttar Pradesh.

 Relationship with Tagore

 Lady Ranu with the then Governor T.N.
 Singh.